signfang/DrumMachinePO/README.md

 It adds the following features on top of the DrumMachine example:
 1. Save/Load project
 2. Multi-pattern (up to 8).
-Use crank in Grid mode, or go to pattern/settings menu.
 3. Pattern chaining.
-4. BPM/Swing adjustment (Hold A/B+crank on the grid view)
+4. BPM/Swing adjustment
-5. Teenage Engineering Pocket Operator (e.g. PO-33 KO!) sync ability.
+5. Pocket Operator (e.g. PO-33 KO!) sync ability.